typo3-on-aws/Documentation/src/how-to/mount-an-aws-s3-bucket.md

 $ apt-get install autotools-dev libcurl4-gnutls-dev libfuse-dev libssl-dev libxml2-dev pkg-config
 ```

-This article uses the latest version of [s3fs from GitHub](https://github.com/s3fs-fuse/s3fs-fuse){.fa-icon .fa-right-external-link-alt}.
+This article uses the latest version of [s3fs from GitHub](https://github.com/s3fs-fuse/s3fs-fuse).
 Therefore, we also need a Git client and Debian's automake package:

 ```bash
 $ apt-get install git automake
 ```

-## Download and Compile s3fs
+### Download and Compile s3fs

 As mentioned above, let's use the latest version of s3fs from GitHub: